 Based on this outcome, the government decided to continue development through an agreement covering concept and FEED (front-end engineering and design) studies.
 Gassnova represents the Norwegian state and acts as the coordinating body.
 The studies covered:

-- Capture of CO2 at the Norcem (Heidelberg Group) cement factory in Brevik.
+- Capture of CO2 at the Heidelberg Materials (previously Norcem) cement factory in Brevik.

 - Capture of CO2 at the waste-to-energy plant Hafslund Oslo Celsio in Oslo.